Exploring Rovinj Croatia

 Rovinj, on the Istrian peninsula of Croatia, is a Venetian-style coastal town.
 Walking through the beautiful Old Town is like a stroll into a postcard with one colorful view after another.
 It’s all about exploring these narrow winding streets today.

 Rovinj dates back to before the Romans, was ruled by the Venetians, the Austrian Empire, Italy and then was a part of former Yugoslavia until 1991 when Croatia declared its independence.
 This city definitely has an Italian feel being so close to Venice (2 hour ferry ride).

-A few of the Austrian barons bought islands off the the coast and developed them, but for the most part Rovinj is a town untouched by the modernisation of the Austrian Empire and the architecture of Tito’s Fascism.
+A few of the Austrian barons bought islands off the the coast and developed them, but for the most part Rovinj is a town untouched by the modernisation of the Austrian Empire and the Modernist and Brutalist architecture of Tito’s regime seen in other parts of the former Yugoslavia.
 It retains the charm of a fisherman’s village with unique touches of Istria – a blend of both Italy and Croatia.

 Rovinj was originally an island that was not connected to the mainland until 1763.
 It was under the rule of Venice from the 13th to 18th centuries and there are several marks of the Venetian Empire including the Clock Tower in the centre square with the winged lion.

 Another remnant of the Venetians is the Balbi’s Arch built in 1678–79 on the site of the old town gate.
 On one side, there is the carved head of a Turk while on the other side is the carved head of a Venetian.

 This gate leads you to the main street, Grisia Street, and the Old Town windy streets leading up to the church at the top.